vedro-universe/vedro-docs/blog/2023-08-01-whats-new-vedro-v1.10/index.md

 ## Logic Tag Matcher: Advanced Tag Filtering

-The Tagger plugin now supports the use of [Boolean logic](https://en.wikipedia.org/wiki/Boolean_algebra) when specifying tags.
+The Tagger plugin now supports the use of <Link to="https://en.wikipedia.org/wiki/Boolean_algebra">Boolean logic</Link> when specifying tags.
 This enhancement provides greater flexibility and control in executing scenarios based on certain criteria.

 For instance, if you want to run scenarios that either include the `API` or `UI` tag but do not include the `P0` tag, you can use: